The Green Berets (film): Plot

 Due to the intense attack, Kirby orders a retreat from the camp, and U.S. helicopters arrive to evacuate the refugees.
 Petersen puts Ham Chuck on one and promises to return for him in Da Nang.
 With the base in enemy hands, Kirby requests an airstrike by an AC-47 gunship, callsign Puff the Magic Dragon, which annihilates the Viet Cong guerrillas and North Vietnamese Army regulars within Camp A-107.
 With the enemy having taken major casualties, Kirby and his team re-occupy the destroyed camp.

 Beckworth tells Kirby he will file a story supporting U.S. involvement in the war and returns to Da Nang.
 Back at headquarters, Kirby meets with his superior, Colonel Morgan, and his South Vietnamese counterpart, Colonel Cai.
 They tell him about a top secret mission to capture North Vietnamese General Pha Son Ti, allowing them to end the war on South Vietnamese terms, as well as disrupting enemy leadership.
 Colonel Cai uses his sister-in-law Lin, a fashion model, as a honey trap to lure General Ti to a former French colonial mansion in a well-guarded valley in North Vietnam.

 Among those Cai selects (and accompanies) are Kirby, Muldoon, and Petersen.
 Muldoon, T/Sgt.
 "Doc" McGee, and two of Cai's men stay behind at a bridge over a river to set explosives to blow it up to stop pursuit by the enemy forces, while Kirby and the rest of the team head towards the plantation.
 After eliminating the plantation's guards, the group subdue Ti with Lin's help, and put him in the trunk of his car.
 Kirby, Cai, Petersen, Sgt.
 Watson, and Lin drive away, but the rest of the team is killed by the guards while attempting to escape.

 At dawn, the survivors cross the bridge; it is destroyed, but McGee is seriously wounded as he and Muldoon escape, while the others airlift Ti out of the area by a Skyhook device.
 While Kirby and the team advance through the jungle to their extraction point, Petersen is killed by a booby-trap, and the others are forced to leave his body behind.

 At Da Nang, Beckworth watches as Ham Chuck runs from helicopter to helicopter, desperately searching for Petersen.
 Eventually, Kirby tells him of Petersen's death and comforts him, before the two walk along the beach into the sunset.

 Cast

-The film was notable in its casting of George Takei, who was then a regular character on the series Star Trek.
+The film was notable in its casting of George Takei, who was then a regular cast member on the series Star Trek.
 As a result of Takei joining the film's cast, he missed filming nearly a third of the episodes of Star Trek season 2.
 His lines were subsequently rewritten for the character of Pavel Chekov, played by actor Walter Koenig.
 Koenig, who was originally cast as a rarely speaking background character, grew into one of the major Star Trek leads due to Takei's absence, leading to Chekov becoming a regular character in both the original series and subsequent films.